Mateo1234454545/DELL-5570-Hackintosh/README.md

 	✓	There is a Bios editing section at the end of this section.
 If you don't follow it you won't ne able to boot with the current OC folder.

+OpenCore Update 1/1/21

+•	Update OC and kexts to latest version 0.6.4

+•	Update smbios to 16,3

+•	Replaced ACPI patch BRT6 with BrightnessKeys.kext

+•	More SSDT and Config.plist optimization

 BIG SUR UPDATE  14/8/20

 •	Update OC and kexts to latest version  (see note 1)

 •	Revert back to smbios 15,2.

 •	SSDT's and config.plist optimisation.

 •	Solved audio from headphones disappearing after sleep , with SSDT-HRT.aml.
 Needs more testimg
        though.